 Is there really an easy part?

-Well it is never really easy but you can get really good at handling running at faster speeds with less effort the more you teach your body to burn fat at faster speeds.
+Well it is never really easy but you can get really good at handling running at faster speeds with less effort.
+How?
+Teach your body to burn fat at faster speeds.

-It takes time to gain the fitness to run at faster speeds in the first place but the idea is to gradually extend the amount of time you spend at or near goal race pace.
+It takes time to gain the fitness to run at faster speeds in the first place.
+That being said, the idea is to gradually extend the amount of time you spend at or near goal race pace.